cwestin/tau/README.md

 generator (current thinking is antlr4 and/or antlrworks2) to build ASTs, and then to generating C code from that.

-For a more detailed look inside, see the
+For a more detailed look inside the C run-time, see the [C Run-Time Library Tour](notes/CrtlTour.md).

-[C Run-Time Library Tour](notes/CrtlTour.md).
+I'm currently writing documentation for that, and getting ready to start on the initial channel implementation.